Duration:- 03 nights and 04 days

 Day 1: Delhi to Agra (220 kms / 5 hrs)

 Meet at New Delhi and transfer to Agra.
 Check in to your hotel.
 Visit Agra Fort & Fatehpur Sikri.
-Evening explore local market.
+Evening explores the local market.
 Dinner and Overnight stay at Hotel.

 Day 02: Agra to Vrindavan (75 kms/ 2 Hrs)